DocsInternal-Kore/docs/docs/xo/quality-management/analyze/dashboard.md

 You can view both automated scored interactions and manual audits of the following three date ranges:

-* **Daily**: Displays score for the last 7 days.
+* **Daily**: Displays score for the last seven days.
-* **Weekly**: Displays score for the last 7 weeks.
+* **Weekly**: Displays score for the last seven weeks.
-* **Monthly**: Displays score for the last 7 months.
+* **Monthly**: Displays score for the last seven months.

 <img src="../dashboard/images/evaluation-score.png" alt="Evaluation Score" title="Evaluation Score" style="border: 1px solid gray; zoom:60%;">

 ### Fail Statistics
-The no. of fails count is the count of failed interactions for the selected forms and the selected date range.
-The chart allows visualization of failure trends for the selected forms over the last 7 days, last 7 weeks, or last 7 months using the daily, weekly, and monthly views.
+The number of fails count is the count of failed interactions for the selected forms and the selected date range.
+The chart allows visualization of failure trends for the selected forms over the last seven days, last seven weeks, or last seven months using the daily, weekly, and monthly views.
 In general, it provides the failure statistics of evaluation forms and scorecards for a given period of time.

 #### Evaluation Form
 The users can view failure rates across evaluation forms they choose.
 This makes it easy to track increases in failure rates and enables them to take appropriate action to address issues without manually sifting through failed interactions.